 You’ll find correlations that appear in other parts of your spiritual exploration.
 These synchronicities will appear in your dreams, daydreams.
 They will surface in omens that appear in ordinary reality.
 The Universe is trying to communicate with us.
 We just need to learn to open our spiritual eyes and hearts to perceive them.

 To begin, sit comfortably and close your eyes.
 Search your memory for three short positive snapshot memories, years apart if possible.
 What you are searching for are memories, like snapshots, seconds in duration at most, not minutes.
 You will find that you have these events crystallized in your memory because of some signification association.

-For your initial trip down memory lane looking for snapshots associated with positive, not negative feelings.
+For your initial trip down memory lane search for positive snapshots not negative feelings.
 This is very important.
 This is because the mind will be more apt to find memories that are positive or pleasurable.
 The more positive memories you find, the farther back in history you will go.
 Exploring memories will become something the mind looks forward to doing.
 That’s what you want.